 5. Give Us a Follow-up Nudge

 Did we mention that we receive dozens—if not hundreds—of emails daily?
-Persistence pays off and we always appreciate a friendly follow-up email.
-With this said, follow-up emails every single day over month period isn’t cool and just clogs up our inboxes even more (true story).
+Persistence pays off, and we always appreciate a friendly follow-up email.
+With this said, follow-up emails every single day over a month period isn’t cool and just clogs up our inboxes even more (true story).

 7. We Work Ahead

 We absolutely adore you and love to hear your ideas and feedback.
-But, we’re a lean team here (fun fact: we have 11 full-time employees and four office dogs) so we’re bummed we can’t personally respond to every single email.
-We’ll do our best to try though!
+But we’re a lean team here, so we’re bummed we can’t personally respond to every single email.
+We’ll do our best to try, though!

 Feel free to reach out to me (firstname.lastname@example.org)!
 I’d love to hear from you.

-—Erin Lem, Red Tricycle’s Editorial Director whose email inbox is only 97% full
+—Lauren DuVilla, Red Tricycle’s Head of Editorial whose email inbox is only 97% full